Weise's law: Terminology

 The Proto-Indo-European language is the reconstructed ancestor of all the Indo-European languages.
 It was spoken around the 4th millennium BC or earlier.
 No record of the language exists, but its forms have been reconstructed through the comparative method.

 Weise's law describes a sound change that affects the palatovelar consonants of Proto-Indo-European, sometimes called dorso-palatal or simply palatal consonants.
 These sounds are articulated both with the back part of the tongue and the hard palate of the mouth, represented with ḱ, ǵ, and ǵʰ, where the asterisk signifies a reconstructed or unattested form.
 They are contrasted with plain velar consonants, also referred to as dorso-velar or simply velar consonants, which are articulated with the back part of the tongue and the soft palate, represented by k, g, and gʰ.
 Both of these sets were further contrasted with the labiovelar consonants, likely pronounced with a simultaneous articulation with the back part of the tongue against the soft palate and the rounding of the lips, represented by kʷ, gʷ, and gʷʰ.
 These three contrastive sets are often known collectively as guttural consonants.

 Although only one branch of the Indo-European language family – the Anatolian languages – maintained a distinction between all three sets of consonants, historical linguists divide the Indo-European daughter languages into two categories based on how these sounds developed, namely the centum and the satem languages.
 In the centum languages, the palatovelar sounds lost their palatal quality and merged with the plain velars, creating only a two-way contrast between the plain velar and labiovelar sounds.
 The terms centum and satem are derived from the Proto-Indo-European word dḱm̥tóm, later shortened into ḱm̥tóm, meaning 'one hundred'.
 Centum languages, named after the Latin word for 'one hundred', are those languages in which the palatovelar sounds underwent depalatalization – that is, lost their palatal quality – thereby merging with the plain velars, creating only a two-way contrast between the plain velar and labiovelar sounds.
-By contrast, satem languages, named after the Avestan word for 'one hundred' (𐬯𐬀𐬙𐬆𐬨 satəm), are those in which the labiovelar sounds lost their labialization, causing a lack of differentiation with the plain velar sounds called a merger.
+By contrast, satem languages, named after the Avestan word for 'one hundred' (𐬯𐬀𐬙𐬆𐬨, satəm), are those in which the labiovelar sounds lost their labialization, causing a lack of differentiation with the plain velar sounds called a merger.
 The palatovelar sounds, on the other hand, underwent assibilation – also called satemization in this particular context – whereby these palatovelars became sibilant consonants.
 Sibilant consonants comprise affricates, such as (as in chat), and fricatives, such as (as in sunk).

 History

 Commemorative plaque in Eisenberg, Germany: 'Here lived the researcher and teacher of our mother tongue, Geheimrat Prof. Dr. Oskar Weise...'

-Oskar Weise first described a problem in correspondences between Ancient Greek and Sanskrit cognates in his 1881 article "Ist anlautendes γ vor λ abgefallen?" ('Is initial γ dropped before λ?').
+The German linguist Oskar Weise first described a problem in correspondences between Ancient Greek and Sanskrit cognates in his 1881 article "Ist anlautendes γ vor λ abgefallen?" ('Is initial γ dropped before λ?').
 In it, he notes an imbalance in the relationship between Ancient Greek and Sanskrit cognates, writing: